-Students who have received approval for accommodations from OSD for this course must
+Students who have received approval for accommodations from SAS for this course must

-provide the instructor with the ‘Notice of Approved Accommodations’ from OSD before accommodations will be provided.
+provide the instructor with the ‘Notice of Approved Accommodations’ from SAS before accommodations will be provided.
 Arrangements for academic accommodations can only be

 made after the instructor receives the ‘Notice of Approved Accommodations’ from the student.

 Students with approved accommodations are encouraged to submit the ‘Notice of Approved Accommodations’ to the instructor at the beginning of the semester because a reasonable

 amount of time may be needed to prepare and arrange for the accommodations.

 Additional information about Student Accessibility Services is available at http://www.austincc.edu/sas